Stories from the Great Loop

 When posting this to the website long after I wrote it, I thought I should assure everyone that I survived and have solved most of the issues.

 I called Garmin that night and talked to Jeff who walked me through getting my transducer (a fancy depth finder, for those who have been away from boating as long as me) reading again.
 Garmin takes a beating in several forums but kudos to Jeff’s patience and Garmin having a real person to talk to on New Year’s Eve!
-Later I found that the real issue was that I had not updated my Chartplotter when I bought it.
-That was another issue added to the list, along with getting Active Captain to work, and eventually taken off.
+Later I found that the problem was that I had not updated the Chartplotter.
+At least I got that off the list.

 The water fill problem was that the air vent was filling with water (so couldn’t vent) because C-Dory had mounted the vent hose on the side instead of the top of the head’s water tank.
 The vent and fill hose serve both the head and drinking water tanks.
 The head tank fills first, so the water ran into the vent hose before it started filling the drinking tank – preventing the air from the drinking tank escaping through the vent hose and stopping the fill.
 I fixed it by adding an elbow to keep the vent line above the tank.